lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_2.md

 `@script`
-Let's do an example of finding confounders with DAGS.
+Here's an example of using DAGS.
 Let's say we want to determine whether height associates with colon cancer.

 We can use the dagitty package to help out.
 We give it a character string of a DAG specification.
-This string begins with the name dag then curly brackets followed by the variable names and links.
-Links are indicated with the minus and greater than sign.
+This string begins with the name dag, then curly brackets, followed by the variable names and links.
+Write links with the minus and greater than sign.

-We plot it with graph underscore layout to get a nice image.
+We plot it with graph-underscore-layout to get a nice image.

 ---